Rhode Island EBT Deposit Schedule for 2025

 Apply for Emergency (Expedited) SNAP

-You have less than $100 in cash AND less than $150 in gross monthly income.
+You have less than $100 in cash and under $150 in gross monthly income.

-Your monthly housing costs exceed all your income.
+Your monthly housing costs are more than your total income.

 You are a migrant or seasonal farmworker.